thorek1/MacroModelling.jl/docs/src/tutorials/calibration.md

 ## Define the model

 The first step is always to name the model and write down the equations.
-For the Gali (2015) model (chapter 3 of the book) this would go as follows:
+For the [gali2015; Chapter 3](@citet) this would go as follows:

 ```@setup tutorial_2
 ENV["GKSwstype"] = "100"